-Congressman Larson's proposal contains no benefit reductions and includes four modest benefit enhancements.
+- Representative Larson's proposal8 contains no benefit reductions and includes four modest benefit enhancements.
 Solvency is achieved entirely through revenue increases.
-Provisions include:

-- Increasing the benefit.
+Provisions include: - 2.
+Increasing the benefit.
 The Larson proposal includes an increase in the PIA formula percentage applied to the portion of the AIME up to the first bend point from 90% to 93%.
-This benefit increase would become effective in 2020 and apply to both current and future beneficiaries. - 2.
-Adopting the CPI-E. The Consumer Price Index for the Elderly (CPI-E), also calculated by the BLS, measures increases in prices weighted according to the buying patterns of households in which either the head of household or that person's spouse is age 62 or over. - 3.
+This benefit increase would become effective in 2020 and apply to both current and future beneficiaries. - 3.
+Adopting the CPI-E. The Consumer Price Index for the Elderly (CPI-E), also calculated by the BLS, measures increases in prices weighted according to the buying patterns of households in which either the head of household or that person's spouse is age 62 or over. - 4.
 Providing a minimum benefit for low-wage workers.
-Effective in 2020, the minimum monthly benefit for workers with at least 30 years (120 quarters) of covered employment would be set at one-twelfth of 125% of the annual poverty guideline for single persons in 2019, increasing each year thereafter according to the national average wage index.
+Effective in 2020, the minimum monthly benefit for workers with at least 30 years (120 quarters) of covered employment would be set at one-twelfth of 125% of the annual poverty guideline for single persons in 2019, increasing each year thereafter according to the NAW index.
 The amount would be reduced proportionately for workers with at least 10 but fewer than 30 years of covered employment.
 (Quarters of coverage are calculated by dividing a worker's annual wage by a dollar amount and rounding down to the next lower integer, with a maximum of four quarters of coverage in any year.
-This dollar amount, the amount of earnings needed to earn one quarter of coverage, is indexed to the national average wage, and was \$1,410 in 2020.)
+This dollar amount, the amount of earnings needed to earn one-quarter of coverage, is indexed to the NAW, and was \$1,640 in 2023.)